Temporal Source Recovery for Time-Series Source-Free Unsupervised Domain Adaptation: Methodology

-To effectively guide optimization toward the source distribution, generating high-quality anchors is crucial, as poor anchors can mislead the model and degrade performance.
-For optimal guidance, these anchors must closely align with the source distribution.
+\paragraph{Anchor Generation with Anchor Bank} To effectively guide optimization toward the source distribution, generating high-quality anchors is crucial, as poor anchors can mislead the model and degrade performance.
+For optimal guidance, these anchors must closely align with the original source distribution.
 Thus, we propose selecting recovered samples with the lowest entropy, as they are more likely to reflect the source distribution and serve as ideal guides for the recovery process.

 While a simple approach is to select low-entropy samples from each batch, this may miss optimal candidates due to batch randomness.
-To address this, we implement an anchor bank, inspired by \citet{wu2018unsupervised}, to store all recovered samples with their entropy: $\mathbb{A} = \{\mathbi{X}_{Sl}^i, H(\mathbi{X}_{Sl}^i)\}_{i=1}^{n_T}$, where $H(\mathbi{X}_{Sl}^i)$ is the entropy computed by the source model.
-To ensure its quality, the anchor bank is continuously updated during adaptation, as shown in Fig. \ref{fig:overall}.
-From the anchor bank, we extract the top $k$ samples with the lowest entropy, denoted by $\mathbb{A}_{k} = \{\mathbi{X}_A^j\}_j^{k}$, and compute a representative anchor by averaging these samples: $\Bar{\mathbi{X}}_A = \sum_j^k \mathbi{X}_A^j / k$.
-The value of $k$ is set by an anchor ratio, allowing adjustment based on dataset sizes.
-Further analysis of the anchor ratio is provided in Appendix \ref{sec:fullresult}.
+To address this, we implement an anchor bank $\mathbb{A}$, inspired by \cite{wu2018unsupervised}, to store all recovered samples with their corresponding entropy values:

+To ensure its quality, the anchor bank $\mathbb{A}$ is continuously updated during adaptation (as shown in Fig. \ref{fig:overall}) using a first-in-first-out strategy: the oldest samples are popped from the bank as new samples are pushed in.

+From the anchor bank, we extract $k$ samples with the lowest entropy and compute their average to generate a representative anchor as shown in Eq. (\ref{eq:anchor_gene}), where $k$ is set by an anchor ratio.